 Please note: you will need to be registered with YAP as a Trainee Yoga Teacher (TYT) so that you are insured to work on your buddies, members of the public (Module 3) and run classes in-between modules, if that’s applicable.
 You will then be able to upgrade to a Registered Yoga Teacher (RYT) with them, after you have graduated, should you decide to go down that route.

 Module 2: Review of Part 1, then Sequencing Work.

-After a review of Part 1, we will move on to studying a myriad of sequences so that the teacher trainee will have a kit-bag of poses and sequences to choose from to suit the class/practitioner they have in front of them.
-The sequences range from bite-size (3 or 4 poses linked together) to more complicated routines.
-Mark will lead the group through a sequence then the trainees will partner up and take each other through the sequence.
-By the end of the week, the trainees will have prepared a half hour sequence to take their colleagues through whilst Mark observes and there will then be an immediate feedback session from the group
+After a review of Part 1, we will move on to studying a myriad of sequences so that the trainee will have a kit-bag of positions and sequences to choose from to suit the class/practitioner they have in front of them.
+The sequences range from bite-size (3 or 4 positions linked together) to more complicated routines.
+Mark will lead the you through a sequence then the trainee will take Mark through that sequence.
+By the end of the module, the trainee will have prepared a half hour sequence to take a mock class of other current or past trainees through whilst Mark observes and there will then be an immediate feedback session from the group

 Module 3: Review of Parts 1 & 2 then ‘Real Deal’ Teaching (!!).
-Plus! the ‘Business’ of Being a Yoga Instructor.
+Plus! the ‘Business’ of Being a Movement/Yoga Instructor.

-After a brief review of Parts 1&2, trainees will be running actual classes set up by us, whereby members of the public can attend for free, giving trainees the chance to try out their new skills in a ‘real’ situation.
+After a brief review of Parts 1&2, the trainee will run an actual hour long class set up by us, whereby members of the public can attend for free, giving the trainee the chance to try out their new skills in a ‘real’ situation.
 The classes will be advertised accordingly and the attendees will be fully aware of the environment they are walking into.
 We will be in attendance at all times.

-We will also be having detailed discussions to do with the business of being a yoga instructor.
+We will also be having detailed discussions to do with the business of being a movement/yoga instructor.

 At the end of each module, Mark will sit down with every individual and discuss how the course is developing and what strengths and/or weaknesses need to be addressed.